 A workout warrior in action, proving that intermittent fasting and exercise aren’t sworn enemies.
 It’s about finding the sweet spot where fasting meets fitness.

-So how can you both intermittent fast AND exercise!? [wrinkles forehead]
+So how can you do both intermittent fast AND exercise!? [wrinkles forehead]

 OK.
 Soothe that furrowed brow.
 Intermittent fasting and exercise can go together.